-Recent randomized clinical trials show that liraglutide, semaglutide and empagliflozin reduce CVD outcomes in adults with type 2 diabetes.
+Recent randomized clinical trials have shows that liraglutide and empagliflozin reduce CVD outcomes while semaglutide is cardiovascularly safe in adults with type 2 diabetes.
 Should these medications be first line therapy?
 Should they replace metformin?
 I believe the answer would depend on patient-physician discussion on cost, convenience, preference, likelihood of adherence, contraindications, side effects and added benefits (weight loss, blood pressure, lipids, renal preservation).

 Hyperglycemia is the major risk factor for microvascular complications in patients with type 2 diabetes (T2D).
 However, cardiovascular disease (CVD) is the principal cause of death, and lowering HbA1c has only a modest effect on reducing CVD risk and mortality.